 In this intensive workshop is taught how to make portrait in mosaic and, more in general, broaden the view of the mosaic techniques.

-The participants can choose either an ancient copy (face) to reproduce, or a modern portrait based on a photo provided by the student – minimum size of picture = 4″ x 6″ (10 x 15 cm)
+The participants are taught how to reproduce a modern portrait based on a photo provided by them – minimum size of picture = 4″ x 6″ (10 x 15 cm)

 The intricacies of translating a photo into a Mosaic

 Typically the portraiture requires a certain ability, and a good understanding of colour synthesis.